Let It Out: 14 Ways a Good Cry Affects Your Body and Mind

 Crying may be a natural sanitizer

 Another one of the purported benefits of crying is that it helps kill bacteria.
 It is true that tears contain lysozyme, a protein that can destroy harmful molecules.
-A 2011 study in the journal Food Microbiology even showed that lysozyme can kill anthrax.
 But before you go thinking that your tears have healing powers like the phoenix in Harry Potter, remember that scientists have yet to prove this definitively.
 “There is really no good evidence showing the health benefits of crying,” Dr. Rottenberg says.
 “These ideas persist because there is almost no science on the physiology of crying, and our folk beliefs, which teach that it is good for health to cry, fill this void.”

 Tears help your eyes